Genes or lifestyle:the bigger inheritance ?

 Dincharya: our daily routine

-I don’t believe that genes are the reason we have a disease or an ailment.
-Sure, they can be a predisposition, just like being Indian increases our likelihood of being a tuberculosis carrier.
-It is our lifestyle that is finally going to trigger the diseases and lifestyle is very much in our control.
+Genetic diseases exist, but gene expression can be controlled to a large extent by lifestyle.
+Even if you have a predisposition, just like being Indian increases our likelihood of being a tuberculosis carrier, our nutrition and lifestyle habits are what will finally trigger the disease.
+And lifestyle is very much in our control.

 Sadly, in most Indian homes, my parent’s included, genes trump lifestyle.